adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 final project           50%

 ### Briefings
-You will choose a specific topic of your choice related to information security and then write a short (300 word) information report and create a bibliography of sources on the topic.
+The two "briefing" sessions will help us develop our domain knowledge of cyber security.
+You will choose a specific topic of your choice related to information security and then write a short (300 word) report and create a bibliography of sources on the topic.
 We will discuss reports in class, but no formal presentation is required.
-Post your report before the class session when it's due.
+Post your report to Slack before the class session when it's due.

 ### Book talk
-Choose one of the books from the suggested books list (above).
+Choose one of the books from the recommended books list (above).
 Read the book and prepare an 8 minute (exactly) presentation on the book.
 Make your presentation _targeted_ and _interesting_.
-You _must_ have a multimedia presentation to go along with your talk.
+Unlike the briefings, for this assignment you _must_ have a multimedia presentation to go along with your talk.
 Some tips for giving a great presentation:

 1. Write out your talk and practice it.
 2. Look at your audience, not the screen or your notes.